kngude24/Latin102/translation3.md

 >cum quo Pasiphae *concubuit*
 ex Creta insula Mycenis vivum *adduxit*
+He brought back the bull, with which  Pasiphae slept, alive from the island Crete to Mycenae.
 ❌ **This is a good translation of 9!
 But it seems 8 has fallen out.**  Translation: He killed King Diomedes of Thrace and the four horses of him whom fed on human flesh with the servant Abderum; in addition the names of the horses were Podargus, Lampon, Xanthus, and Dinus.

 9.